-7.2-magnitude earthquake strikes Haiti, leaving more than 300 people dead | CNN
+Death toll from 7.2-magnitude earthquake in Haiti rises to over 700 people | CNN

 Other countries including Argentina, Peru, Ecuador and Venezuela also expressed their support for Haiti.

-CNN’s Caitlin Hu, Elizabeth Joseph, Eric Levenson, Brandon Miller, Florencia Trucco, Michelle Velez and Theresa Waldrop contributed to this report.
+CNN’s Susanna Capelouto, Caitlin Hu, Elizabeth Joseph, Eric Levenson, Brandon Miller, Florencia Trucco, Michelle Velez, Lionel Vital and Theresa Waldrop contributed to this report.